 Now imagine this: Kumar, faced with high demand for the soft drink, opens up an ordering app on his phone, searches for the product, select the quantity he requires and clicks buy.
 The order reaches the brand immediately and the order is delivered within 24 hours by a local partner (a distributor or stockist/sub-stockist) in a two-wheeler/rickshaw/van.
 Kumar can serve his customers seamlessly and the brand stands a chance to increase customer loyalty and revenues and gains a better ROI.

 This bottom-up, direct brand-to-retail supply model has more game-changing benefits for all players in the ecosystem:

-- Intermediaries like wholesalers, distributors, stockists and substockists are also able to see orders immediately and plan to fulfill 100% of the orders in a matter of hours.
+- Intermediaries like wholesalers, distributors, stockists and sub-stockists are also able to see orders immediately and plan to fulfil 100% of the orders in a matter of hours.

-- Consumers get their favorite products when they need it, where they need it, and at a good price (owing to lower costs for brands; see below).
+- Consumers get their favourite products when they need them, where they need them, and at a good price (owing to lower costs for brands; see below).

 THE NEW ECOSYSTEM

-Considering the big problems the technology-driven direct-brand-to-retailer model solves – and the enticing possibility of taking a piece of the ~$70 billion FMCG market – many companies, big and small are now building partnerships with brands and selling order taking apps to retailers.
-This list include marquee names such as Amazon B2B, Walmart and Metro Cash and Carry as well as small startups, including Bizom’s sister brand Distiman.
+Considering the big problems the technology-driven direct-brand-to-retailer model solves – and the enticing possibility of taking a piece of the ~$70 billion FMCG market – many companies, big and small are now building partnerships with brands and selling order-taking apps to retailers.
+This list includes marquee names such as Amazon B2B, Walmart and Metro Cash and Carry as well as small startups, including Bizom’s sister brand Distiman.